 The package instructions on the rice will say 1 cup rice to 2 cups of water.
 Here we cut that back some to about 1 3/4 cup.
 I feel the 2 cups is a little high for stove top and that has been one of my issues with stove top.
 Just too much water to absorb.

 Brown rice.
-I have not done this but online source and the cooking school suggests 1 hour as the right cooking time.
+I have not done this, but the online sources and the cooking school suggests 1 hour as the right cooking time.

 Preheat oven to 375°F conventional or 350°F convection

-Add 1 Tbsp of butter, 1 tsp of Kosher salt to 1 3/4 cup boiling or near boiling water in an oven safe pan.
+Add 1 tablespoon of butter, 1 teaspoon of Kosher salt to 1 3/4 cup boiling or near boiling water in an oven-safe pan.
 Mix well.
 Add 1 cup white long grain rice.